AndrewEmad14/ITIDocs/Java/Notes.md

     for example T extends animal or T super animal works with animal

-    short and byte are promted to int in arthmetic operations
+    short and byte are promted to int in arthmetic operations you must call next before calling remove in iterator collection

+    Every program in Java has at least two threads; the main thread of the program and the garbage collector thread.

+    switch case can only work with constant values switch(variable here)
+        case const here:

+    When you wish for your class to be comparable you have to :
+    1. implent Complarable<YourClassName>
+    2. override compare to method